Inter-node superconductivity in strained Weyl semimetals

 In some special cases of static deformations, strains give rise to a pseudomagnetic field $\mathbf{B}_5=\bm{\nabla}\times \mathbf{A}_5$.
 (In contrast, as we showed in Ref.~\cite{Gorbar:2018nuw}, this is not generically the case for multi-Weyl semimetals.)
 Typical magnitudes of strain-induced pseudomagnetic fields range from about $0.3~\mbox{T}$ in the case of static torsion \cite{Pikulin:2016} to about $15~\mbox{T}$ for bent samples \cite{Liu-Pikulin:2016}.
 From the physical viewpoint, it is important that the pseudomagnetic field $\mathbf{B}_5$ couples to fermions from the Weyl nodes of opposite chirality with different sign.
-This immediately leads to a different dynamics of Cooper pairs comparing to the case of a usual magnetic field.
-Last but not least, due to the fact that the back reaction on the pseudomagnetic field is negligibly weak, the Meissner effect is absent for $\mathbf{B}_5$.
+This immediately leads to a distinct dynamics of Cooper pairs comparing to the case of a usual magnetic field.
+Last but not least, due to the fact that the backreaction on the pseudomagnetic field is negligibly weak, the Meissner effect is absent for $\mathbf{B}_5$.
 It should be noted that some configurations of strain, such as a compressive strain \cite{Ruan:2016}, could overtilt Weyl nodes and allow for type-II Weyl semimetals \cite{Soluyanov:2015}.
 While the superconductivity in such materials could be enhanced at the critical value of the tilt (see, e.g., Refs.~\cite{Alidoust:2017,Li-Shapiro:2017} as well as a recent review on topological transitions in Ref.~\cite{Volovik:2018}), the underlying physics is different because the corresponding strains do not generate pseudomagnetic fields.